radgrad/semantic-ui/README.md

 At this same time, we updated Semantic UI to from 2.2.6 to 2.3.1.

+## Note from October 2018 update

+To facilitate RadGrad2 (React) development, I've rebuilt the theme with an update to Semantic UI 2.4.2.

+To avoid introducing problems into the current version of RadGrad, I've not installed this update into RadGrad (yet).

+See the dist directory for the updated theme.

 ## How to develop RadGrad theme adjustments?

 Here's how we're currently developing the theme for RadGrad.
 It is based upon an interplay between the radgrad and semantic-ui repositories.